 California Sick Leave Compliance checklist

-To be compliant with new and existing sick leave requirements in California, here’s a checklist of what you need:
+To be compliant with new and existing sick leave requirements in California, here’s a checklist of what you need to do as an employer:

 Decide how you’ll calculate, track, and report each employee’s sick leave balance.
 Services like Square Payroll can help by automatically calculating and reporting your employees’ sick leave balance on their pay stubs.